cdktf/cdktf-provider-datadog/docs/integrationGcp.java.md

 - *Type:* java.lang.String

-Limit the GCE instances that are pulled into Datadog by using tags.
+List of filters to limit the VM instances that are pulled into Datadog by using tags.

-Only hosts that match one of the defined tags are imported into Datadog.
+Only VM instance resources that apply to specified filters are imported into Datadog.
 Defaults to `""`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.73.0/docs/resources/integration_gcp#host_filters IntegrationGcp#host_filters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.74.0/docs/resources/integration_gcp#host_filters IntegrationGcp#host_filters}

 ---